 More often, though, the reasons are not so shocking, and if we look at pet care like we would our own care in our golden years, enrolling our best friends in a policy while young and still healthy makes a lot of sense.
 Here’s why:

 Lowered Costs Compared to Those of Older Pets

 Insurance for younger pets is always going to be cheaper than insuring your senior animals.
-Older animals develop more problems, just like people, and insurance to cover them will always be more than that of a younger pet by double or triple the cost, or more.
-An average policy for a healthy one year old dog or cat can range from $13 to $50 a month, depending on the species, size, breed, sex, and policy details.
-For an 8 to 13 year old pet, policies can exceed over $200 a month.
+Older animals develop more problems, just like people, and insurance to cover them will always be more than that of a younger animal by double or triple the cost, or more.
+An average policy for a healthy one year old dog or cat can will vary depending on the species, size, breed, sex, and policy details.
+For an 8 to 13 year old pet, policies will be considerably more pricey.

 The younger your pet is when insured, the better your rates will be.
-If your pet is insured young with a nice low premium, and remains insured throughout his life, by the time he reaches old age when problems begin to surface, he will be covered and may have lowered premiums than an older animal who was enrolled later in life.
+If your companion is insured young with a nice low premium and remains insured throughout their life, by the time they reach old age when problems begin to surface, they will be covered and may have lower premiums than an older animal who was enrolled later in life.
 For most companies, premiums do increase with the age of the pet, but generally remain lower if they have been insured since they were young.

 Age When Your Pet is Uninsurable

 All insurance policies will generally cover pets as early as 8 weeks old, and as late as middle-age.
 It’s when an elderly pet needs coverage that companies generally have a cutoff age at which they will not accept your pet.
 This can be anywhere from 7 to 14 years of age, depending on the company.
 This does seem unfair, as older pets are the ones who need more medical care, but that’s exactly why insurance companies do not want to insure them.